Last Updated on

 If you are planning your first solo trip to Australia, then you must have a lot of questions about where to go, what cities you should visit in Australia, etc. After all, Australia isn’t exactly a budget destination, and you want to maximize your time down under.

 I’ve travelled to Australia twice, and both times I visited the east coast because the majority of the cities and activities are along the east side of Australia.
 There are metropolitan cities, scenic coastal towns, and numerous gorgeous beaches.

-I’ve compiled everything I know and put together the best 10-day itinerary for travelling on the east coast of Australia.
-Keep reading because I included a lot of budget tips and travel ideas for each city mentioned in the post.
+I’ve compiled everything I know and put together the best 10-day in Australia itinerary.
+Keep reading because I included a lot of budget tips and travel ideas for each city on this itinerary.

-My itinerary maximizes your 10 days in Australia, and you will experience the most efficient route on the east coast including an overnight train and long-distance buses.
+My Australia itinerary maximizes your 10 days and you will experience the most efficient route on the east coast including an overnight train and long-distance buses.

 One of my budget tips is to travel overnight, which means you save money on accommodation.
 While you are saving money, you can make the most of your 10 days by doing the travelling at night versus day, where you can enjoy all the sites and attractions.

 If you feel overnight transportation is not for you, there are many low-cost carriers as well.
 However, I would suggest booking something as soon as possible as airfares are cheapest when you book ahead of time.

 Related Post – How to spend 4 weeks in Australia

 Want to read this post later?
 Pin it on your Pinterest board!

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.